vincentrussell/json-data-generator/README.md

 You can also create new functions if you create the classes and register the function with the function registry.

--When you create Functions you must annotate the class with the @Function annotation and you must specify a name for the function.
+-When you create Functions you must annotate the class with the @Function annotation and you must specify one or more names for the function.
 -Use the @FunctionInvocation annotation to indicate the method that will be executed when the function is called.
 The arguments of the function must be strings (or a Vararg String argument) and the method must return a string.

 ```